realadammatthew/humbleberger/src/ads/messiahs-embrace.md

 ## Yeshua and the Fulfillment of the Promise

-Yeshua (Jesus) came not only teaching about the Kingdom of God, but **embodying** it.
-Through His life, death, and resurrection, many believe He fulfilled the ancient words — becoming the living expression of God's salvation.
+Yeshua (Jesus) came not only teaching about the Kingdom of G-d, but **embodying** it.
+Through His life, death, and resurrection, many believe He fulfilled the ancient words — becoming the living expression of G-d's salvation.

 What if the salvation we’ve been waiting for has already come?